Noah-Stevens/nosql-challenge/README.md

 All of work is in the starter  code folder.

 The assignment contains three parts:
-  1. Databasea and Jupyter Notebook Set Up
+  1. Database and Jupyter Notebook Set Up
   2. Update the Database
   3. Exploratory Analysis